Top Menu

 Let me tell you about my experience stenciling this hexagon design in our powder room, my mistakes, and the lessons I learned.

-If you have never stenciled, the experts recommend avoiding using geometric designs, high-contrast paint options, and glossy paints.
+If you have never stenciled, the experts recommend avoiding geometric designs, high-contrast paint, and glossy paint.

 Why?

-An abstract is more forgiving than a geometric design when little mistakes happen or the walls aren't that straight.
-The same concept goes for high contrast & glossy paint treatments.
+An abstract is more forgiving than a geometric design when little mistakes happen, or the walls aren't that straight.
+The same concept applies to high-contrast & glossy paint treatments.
 Minor errors will be more visible when using those options.

-I went against all those recommendations and still managed to come up with a rather great-looking geometric design in this bathroom!
+I went against all those recommendations and still came up with a rather great-looking geometric design in this bathroom!

 You can watch the video or continue reading below.